-We spoke to Broccoli and the real-life Peter Turner about getting this true labour of love onto the big screen…
+As the film arrives on DVD shelves (it's out on Monday, you can pre-order on the right-hand side of the page), we spoke to Broccoli and the real-life Peter Turner about getting this true labour of love onto the big screen…

 You’ve been trying to get this film together for a long, long time, can you talk us through the process of it finally coming off?